SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_config_timer/readme.md

 - This example demonstrates the Config Timer as a normal counter, toggling GPIO on every interrupt and as PWM output generator.
 - Two macros are present: CT_PWM_MODE_USECASE and CT_COUNTER_MODE_USECASE.
 By default, the normal counter use case is enabled.
-- Enable any one of the follwoing use case macros at a time.
+- Enable only one of the following use case macros at a time.
   - If **CT_PWM_MODE_USECASE** is enabled:
     - The Config Timer is initialized using \ref sl_si91x_ct_init() API.
     - After initialization, the desired counter parameters are configured using \ref sl_si91x_ct_set_configuration() API, the parameters are set through UC.